 - Soak the pot and split the sides with a knife to allow the roots to stretch out.

 In What Zone Does Iris Grow Best?

-In general, iris are hardy in USDA zones 3 to 9, but the actual growing range of each species is a little different.
-All species grow well in zone 5, but some, such as the reddish copper iris (Iris fulva) and the Rocky Mountain iris (Iris missouriensis), are hardy to zone 3, while the European yellow flag (Iris pseudacorus) and varieties that grow from bulbs are hardy to zone 4.
+Depending on the species, iris are hardy in USDA zones 3 to 10, but the actual growing range of each species is a little different.
+Most species grow well in zone 5, but some, such as the Rocky Mountain iris (Iris missouriensis), is hardy to zone 3.
 Because iris needs plenty of sunlight to realize its bloom potential, only sunny locations in the North are suitable, but growers in more southern zones have more leeway in choosing a planting site.

 When Should You Plant Iris?